Wills and trusts attorney in Lynchburg

 A Three-Tier Approach That Covers Life And Legacy

 A practical plan begins with three coordinated tools: a financial power of attorney, an advance medical directive, and a will or living trust.
 The power of attorney authorizes a trusted agent to manage finances if you cannot, while the directive names a healthcare decision maker and states treatment preferences.
-A will or trust then directs how assets are managed and distributed, with the right choice depending on privacy goals, property mix, and family needs across Lynchburg, Forest, and Madison Heights.
+A will or trust then directs how assets are managed and distributed.
+Your experienced attorney can help you choose between the two based on privacy goals, property mix, and family needs.

-A will that names your decision makers and directs your estate
+A will names your decision makers and directs your estate

 A last will and testament names an executor, appoints guardians for minors, and directs how probate assets are distributed under Virginia law.
 A will becomes part of the public record during probate, which is acceptable for many households that value simplicity and a court-supervised process.
 Comprehensive planning also coordinates non-probate assets like retirement accounts and life insurance so every account follows the same intent.